All Episodes

 We'll get into that.

-Also the merits of extreme vetting and why it's important.
+Also, the merits of extreme vetting and why it's important.

-Stephen Miller, Jay Seculo join us.
+Stephen Miller, Jay Seculo, join us.

 If you didn't see Maxine Waters and Nancy Pelosi, they ought to be mortified for the stupid comments they made this week.

-You're gonna laugh when you see them.
+You're going to laugh when you see them.

 All right, we'll see you tonight at 10.